Do you sometimes feel like 24 hours are too short for a day?

 - Get enough sleep, exercises, and healthy food as these are all contributing factors to energy boost and greater ability to focus.
 You know, if you cannot focus, your time managing will suffer.

-Being a healthy WordPress developer, you will get everything in control.
+Being healthy WordPress developers, you will get everything in control.